-In this tutorial, we will show you how to install and configuration Sitemagic CMS on your CentOS 7.
+In this tutorial, we will show you how to install and configure Sitemagic CMS on your CentOS 7.
 For those of you who didn’t know, Sitemagic CMS is an amazing Content Management System that helps you build and maintain professional websites.
 Sitemagic CMS is a lightweight yet very capable Content Management System.
 Sitemagic CMS is super user-friendly.
 Installation is easy as no database is required (but MySQL is supported for big websites).
 The administration menu provides easy access to all the built-in functionality.
 Sitemagic CMS is super fast, super reliable, and super flexible, as you would expect from a professional Content Management System.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘